tclements/Clements-Denolle-2022/README.md

 # Clements-Denolle-2022
 Code for replication of Clements &amp; Denolle, 2022

+If you use this software, please cite :
+Clements T, Denolle MA.
+"The Seismic Signature of California's Earthquakes, Droughts, and Floods", eartharxiv, https://doi.org/10.31223/X5RQ0G.

 ## Files to reproduce methods and results

 1. src/01-stream-auto-corr.jl: Autocorrelation of seismic noise from California on AWS